MarchImportant

 fro Census

-1946, the Census Bureau and the National Bureau of Standards met to discuss the
+In 1946, the Census Bureau and the National Bureau of Standards

-purchase of a computer.
-The agencies agreed to buy UNIVAC, the world's first general
+met to discuss the purchase of a computer.
+The agencies agreed to

-by Remington Rand.
+company was purchased by Remington Rand.

 March